BuckShlegeris/BuckShlegeris.github.io/lectures/lecture.md

 	  var x = 5;
 	  h();
 	}

+Why is this?
+Alpha-equivalence.
+You couldn't locally refactor code otherwise.

 ## Callbacks
 A callback is a function passed to another function to be called later.